 Back then I knew the possibilities of me doing anything I wanted in life were real.
 I just had to believe and go for it.
 Nothing could stop me!
 I was autonomous, but still obeyed and respected my parents, after all, I understood they were providing for me.

 Many things happened during those years, but I was resilient.
 It wasn’t until I was ten and eleven years of age that two drastic things happened… It changed my life and made me lose myself.
 I was confused and didn’t understand, everything I knew and believed didn’t matter anymore.

 I didn’t care, I burnt all of my notebooks, and stopped writing and educating myself.
 I started conforming to the “social norm”.
 Even though there was a small flame inside me wanting to come out and be myself again, I suppressed it.“What for?”
 I would ask myself.

 I guess you could say, I dumbed down just to fit in.
 I went through many phases just to see what new personality would fit me so I could choose one.
 I never did, people could see right through me.
 The people I was around knew I didn’t belong, they would question me.
 Verbatim, “What are you still doing here?”

 And when I would be around wealthy people, business people, professional speakers, etc. They always saw something in me that I couldn’t see myself.
 And, it wasn’t until I started searching for myself that I could finally see it.

 My thoughts started to change.
 I started to read and write again.
-I started seeking to be better, to do better, to be who I was ment to be.
-I started pushing away the fake things I had attracted into my life, and redirecting my energy and new beliefs to attract the things I wanted into my life… The things that made me happy.
+I started seeking to be better, to do better, to be who I was meant to be.
+I started pushing away the fake things I had attracted into my life and redirecting my energy and new beliefs to attract the things I wanted into my life… The things that made me happy.